-While we are no longer publishing new posts on Offbeat Families, the site and community will live on.
+While we are ceasing daily publishing on Offbeat Families, the site and community will live on.
 Here's how…

 This is Offbeat Families's archive of Site news posts.

 After months of deliberation and many hours of behind-the-scenes technical lever-pulling, button-pressing, server re-configuring, and graphic redesigning, we are officially relaunched under our new name: OFFBEAT FAMILIES!

 This shift to our new name should NOT have any technical impact on readers, regardless of how you follow our posts…

 ere it is: Thanksgiving in the US, and time to hop on the Love Train Express and pull into Appreciation Station.
 We try to remain grateful and appreciative of the Offbeat Empire's readers every day in every way, but on Thanksgiving we all wanted to try to find the way to articulate just how thankful we are for every single one of you.